codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/String-expressions-f777.md

-Let's go back and remind ourselves of how Flode handles strings.
-On the next page, we'll deal with the way that you handle the same in code.
+Look at the Flode chart on the left.
+If you step through it, you will see how Flode handles strings.
+On the next page, you will learn how to do the same thing using code.

-Step through the Flode chart and watch the variables after each operation to see the results.
+When you step through the Flode chart, you can see what happens to the variables after each operation.